 Is it a good idea for you to eat before bed?

 Generally, the earlier in the evening you can eat your last meal or snack of the day, the better.
-But it depends on how much you exercise and what you’re eating.
+But it depends on how much working out you’re doing – and what you’re eating.

-There are four keys areas that eating before bed will impact:
+Four key areas eating before bed will impact:

 - the appearance of your face the following morning